Corporate Investments and Pillar Two

 An entity owned by an excluded entity can also be treated as an excluded entity where at least 85% of the value of an entity is owned (directly or indirectly) by one or more excluded entities (excluding pension services entities), and where substantially all of the entity’s income is dividends or equity gains or losses excluded from the Pillar Two GloBE income or loss calculation.

-On February 3, 2025, the Danish Ministry of Finance issued draft legislation (Bill 2024-4606) for consultation.
-This is to amend the Danish Minimum Tax Act for the June 2024 and January 2025 OECD Administrative Guidance.
+On April 7, 2025, the Polish Ministry of Finance released details for a draft bill to amend the Minimum Tax Act.
+The amendments are primarily to implement the June 2024 and January 2025 OECD Administrative Guidance.

 Cookie | Duration | Description |